KLUE · Autonomous Reasoning Agent

 5.0%2 hr0.0%

-Public field benchmark against a recognized target with twenty-two documented vulnerabilities.
-KLUE figures from real runs under a thirty-minute budget.
-Other figures from publicly reported results.
+Public benchmark against a well-known target with twenty-two documented vulnerabilities.
+KLUE figures come from real runs under a thirty-minute budget.
+Other figures come from publicly reported results.

 One

-Three tools on the public board share the same underlying model and produce 45%, 30%, and 5% recall.
-That spread is an orchestration story.
-KLUE is the orchestration.
+Three tools on the public board use the same underlying AI model and catch 45%, 30%, and 5% of bugs.
+That gap comes down to how each one is built.
+KLUE is the difference.

 Two